'Emőke Baráth is superb in the title role...'

 Love conquers all in this tale of a courageous daughter who defies her father to save her husband.
 This early Baroque opera is a rare gem – join us for its UK premiere.

-Best availability at weekends in June.
+Best availability in July.

 A story of loyalty, suffering and redemption